allisontong/179/README.md

 ## Methodology
 - **Sentiment Classification:**
 The sentiment classification part of the project employs a hybrid model combining the robustness of RoBERTa with the sequence processing capabilities of BiGRU.
 This model is specifically tuned to handle the complexities of lengthy Chinese texts.
+To manage the inherent limitations of BERT’s maximum sequence length (512 tokens), we divide text into small chunks.
+Each segmented chunk is processed through BERT to generate contextual embeddings, capturing the nuanced semantics within that segment.
+These embeddings are then fed into a BiGRU layer, which processes the data bi-directionally.
+The model is optimized using the AdamW optimizer, incorporating a warm-up strategy for the learning rate to improve training dynamics and model convergence.
+Performance is evaluated using standard metrics such as F1-score and accuracy, assessed on a validation set to ensure the model’s efficacy and robustness in real-world applications.
+The model ended up with an accuracy of 0.847 on the test set

 - **Topic Modeling:**
 For topic analysis, the LDA model is used to extract and monitor thematic trends, providing insights into the shifts in discourse surrounding internal migrants and related policies.